 Consumer Guide to Sunglasses

-Browse the Table of Contents below, or brush up on the basics with our Sunglasses FAQs.
+Browse the list of articles below, or learn the basics with our Sunglasses FAQs.

 Eye Doctor Q&A

 Our advisory board members answered these questions about sunglasses and UV light.

 The latest styles range from retro aviators, gradients and John Lennon sunglasses to dramatic plastics, specialty metals, wraparounds and futuristic shields.